The Benefits of Art Therapy

 • Obstacles to healing

 By working through and completing the process of creating, art therapy may help build self-esteem, for example.
-Additionally, drawing pictures, painting, or sculpting are tools you can use to experience emotional release and work through feelings of anxiety or depression.
+Additionally, drawing pictures, painting, or sculpting are other forms of expression that you can use to experience emotional release and work through feelings of anxiety or depression.

-Art therapy can be valuable for those who experience challenges in communicating feelings.
+Art therapy can be valuable for those who experience challenges in communicating feelings or social skills.
 Whether someone struggles due to a past adverse event, difficulty understanding themselves, a disability, or communication challenges, art therapy can offer a medium for expression.
 In addition, art therapy has been found effective in treating symptoms of developmental, educational, or psychological impairment.

-Art therapy is practiced in various settings, including rehabilitation, mental health, education, and medical environments.
-While you may individually participate in this therapy with your therapist, you can also practice art therapy in workshops and small groups.
+Art therapy is practiced in many different settings, including rehabilitation, mental health, education, and medical environments.
+While you may practice individually with your therapist as an in-person practice, you can also practice art therapy in workshops and small groups.
 Small groups or workshops offer a place to express yourself quietly and peacefully while others work on their art near you.
-You may also have an opportunity to connect with other people in a fun, expressive atmosphere.
+Practicing with others in a warm and expressive atmosphere may allow you to explore both art and connection with others, as well as developing your artistic talent.

 In John Armstrong and Alain de Botton's book, Art as Therapy, the authors propose that art therapy can be a valuable tool for resolving various issues in life.
 The book involves reframing therapy and the idea that it must be done in a certain way to work for people.
 The authors' contention with regular therapy offers a fresh perspective on what it means to heal.